 3. Use white school glue

 Yes, glue sticks are easier to use.
-Liquid white glue will last, though, while pieces attached with glue sticks will dry up and fall out before the year is over.
+Liquid white glue will last, though.
+Pieces attached with glue sticks will dry up and fall out before the year is over.
 Before turning over bottles of glue to your students, however, you should demonstrate how to use it.

-Most people will squeeze the glue bottle and stream it out in a zig-zag across and around the paper then complain about the extra glue that oozes out from under the edges when they press the paper into the notebook.
+Most people will squeeze the glue bottle and stream it out in a zig-zag across and around the paper.
+Then they complain about the extra glue that oozes out from under the edges when they press the paper into the notebook.
 The secret is to apply the glue in tiny dots, spaced about 1 inch apart.
 I say, “Tiny dots; no puddles or blots.”
 (Warning: it won’t look like enough if you’re used to toaster-strudeling your glue.)
 The less glue you can use, the better the results will be!
-Your paper won’t soak up as much liquid, so it will dry more quickly and will lie flatter in the notebook, which helps when students need to write notes on the pieces they just glued in.
+Your paper won’t soak up as much liquid, so it will dry more quickly and will lie flatter in the notebook.
+That really helps when students need to write notes on the pieces they just glued in.

 4. Consider other ways to attach pieces